My latest book recommendation for solo travelers is Giant Steps: The Remarkable Story of the Goliath Expedition From Punta Arenas to Russia.

 Author: Karl Bushby

-**I am an Amazon Associate and get a small commission on any sale made through the link above.
+**I get a small commission on any sale made through the Amazon image link above.

 If you liked this book, you might also enjoy Levison Wood’s Walking the Nile.
 This gripping true story recounts the author’s successful attempt to walk from the source of the Nile to the Mediterranean.
 You can read my review of that book by clicking here.